 What data do I need to start customer segmentation?

 At minimum, you need transaction data (what customers bought, when, how much) and basic demographic data (age, location, gender if relevant).
-From there, you can add behavioral data (website visits, email engagement), psychographic data (preferences, values), and any other information you collect about customers.
+From there, you can add behavioral data, psychographic data, and any other information you collect about customers.

 How do I know if my customer segments are good?